The author is a guitarist and bassist with over 35 years of experience as a musician.

 Bass Combo Amps

-Maybe you are a bassist looking for your first real bass amp.
+- Bassists who want an easy-to-manage rig.
 You want something with a little power that you could use for jamming with your guitar-playing buddies or even for recording.
 You don’t need a massive bass stack yet, but you do need a high-quality amp.
 It has to be portable, it would be nice if it has an XLR jack so you could run a line out to a PA for live performance situations, and it goes without saying that it has to sound amazing.

 Fender Rumble 100

 - The Fender Rumble 100 has a lot of voicing options.
-Along with the four-band EQ (Bass, Low-mid, High-mid, Treble) there are Bright, Contour and Vintage push-buttons.
+Along with the four-band EQ (Bass, Low-mid, High-mid, Treble), there are Bright, Contour and Vintage push-buttons.

 - Switchable overdrive with Drive and Level controls let you dial in the right amount of distortion.